 not risen from the dead, Satan would have defeated God, but when He rose from

-the dead, He forgave man for murdering His Son and defeated Satan’s power of
+the dead, God forgave man for obeying Satan and for murdering His Son and defeated Satan’s power of

-forgiveness and receive it, whereas Satan, once God defeated him, nothing was
+forgiveness and receive it, whereas once God defeated Satan, there was nothing

-left of him to redeem, for the very essence of Satan is sin, so when God
+left of him to redeem, for his very essence is sin.
+God destroyed

 (56i) Paradox